bahrus/xtal-element/README.md

 const cache = {};
 pinTheDOMToKeys(domFragment: DOMFragment | HTMLElement, refs, cache);
 ```
-It doesn't really matter what the right-hand-side of each expression inside refs is -- pinTheDOMToKeys will replace them by unique symbols.
+It doesn't really matter what the right-hand-side of each expression inside refs is -- pinTheDOMToKeys will replace them by unique symbols if needed.

 The cache can then be used to retrieve the unique matching element from the domFragment: